peter-meehan-domokos/perfect-square/README.md

 There are 4 quadrants to each chart, allowing measures/dimensions to be grouped and summarised as categories, if desired (eg product quantisation to speed up queries, whilst retaining some information which could be delivered in a later request).
 Up to 4 categories are currently possible.

 The user can click a category in the controls panel to highlight and enlarge a particular category.
-This allows many more datapoints to be glanced at and compared at once dure to the increase in what is known in dataviz as the 'data-to-ink' ratio.
+This allows many more datapoints to be glanced at and compared at once due to the increase in what is known in dataviz as the 'data-to-ink' ratio.

 ### Arranging the data